mbandyo/Insurance-Claims-Analysis/README.md

 |---------| -------| ------- |
 |40%     |  72% | 67% |

+### Resampling Models:
+* After loading data into a dataframe, a priliminary data relevance analysis is done.
+Data columns insurance policy number, insurance bind date and insured hobbies are dropped since this information should not have a justifiable influence on fraud claim potential.</br>
+* The rest of the categorical columns are converted into numeric values to facilitate ML algorithm.</br>
+* The dataset is divided into training and test datasets. </br>
+* Build resampling models (Oversampling, SMOTE sampling, undersampling, combination of over and undersampling)
+* Train the model on training dataset and test on test dataset.
 ### Resampling Models
 Naive Random Oversampling
 |Precision| Recall | Support |